adutt1010/cse15l-lab-reports/report1.md

 ls:

 ![Image](15lLS.png)
 The first time the ls command was run, it showed us the contents of the default directory that we were in which is home.
-THe reason it shows us the contents of home was becasue we entered no arguments and as a result it showed us the directory that were initially in.
+The reason it shows us the contents of home was becasue we entered no arguments and as a result it showed us the directory that were initially in.

 The second time the command was run, I entered a path to folder lecture1 and it showed us the contents in that folder.
 The reason for this is becasue I entered lecture1 as the argument and as a result it gave us the contents of lecture1.
 It did not change the directory though which is shown when I ran pwd again.